SNPs and Alleles

 • Recommendations focused on modifiable lifestyle changes

-Genetics provides context, not a diagnosis.
+Remember: Genetics provides context, not a diagnosis.

-• SNPs describe where a genetic variation occurs
+• SNPs describe where a genetic variation occurs.

-• Alleles describe which version of that variation you have
+• Alleles describe which version of that variation you have.

-• Major, minor, effect, and risk alleles describe how common an allele is and how it influences traits or disease risk
+• Major, minor, effect, and risk alleles describe how common an allele is and how it influences traits or disease risk.

 Understanding these concepts helps make sense of how genetic data is analyzed and how your unique genetic profile contributes to health-related insights.